INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 June 6, 2018 12:06 pm

 Web application firewall or WAF for short is becoming an essential part of your personal or client’s website.
-It is important that your firewall is up-to-date with the latest cyber threats and methods as there are new methods and threats coming out on a daily basis.
+It is important that your WAF is up-to-date with the latest cyber threats and methods as there are new methods and threats coming out on a daily basis.

 Websites are prime targets in cyber attacks and because of one overlooked issue, the business and reputation can be ruined.